flowerrrr/RMT-angular/README.md

 .htaccess must be copied to /das-tool-2 on the server.
 More details: see src/.htaccess

+## Accessing local server from smartphone

+Windows Firewall must be configured to allow access to port 4200 and 8453 from the local network.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.